Patina Miller: Career

 Miller played Commander Paylor in The Hunger Games: Mockingjay – Part 1 (2014) and Part 2 in 2015.
 In May 2014, it was announced that she was cast as Daisy Grant, press coordinator to Secretary of State Elizabeth McCord (Téa Leoni) in the CBS political drama Madam Secretary.
 The show premiered on Sunday, September 21, 2014, on CBS as part of the 2014–15 television season.

 In 2019, Miller starred as the Witch in the Hollywood Bowl production of Into the Woods and reprised the role in a 2022 Broadway revival at the St. James Theatre.

 Personal life

 On June 14, 2014, Miller married venture capitalist David Mars in New York City.
 Robin Burch, Miller’s mother, who is a Baptist minister, officiated at the ceremony.
-Their daughter, Emerson Harper, was born on August 9, 2017 in New York City.
+Their daughter, Emerson Harper, was born on August 9, 2017, in New York City.

+In 2023, Miller sang the U.S. National Anthem at the start of the New York City Marathon in Staten Island and subsequently completed the race in four hours.